DishaRenukaiah/C-Programming/README.md

 19. Finding topper of a batch
 20. Bitwise operations

+---

-1. Sales of a shop :
+## 1. Sales of a shop
 Write a program to calculate the total sales of a shop.
 Given the unit price, quatity, discount rate, and sales tax rate of a particular product.
 The sales tax is 8.5% which should be specified using a definite constant .
 The output should should be displayed in proper form using appropriate formate specifier.

+## 2. Sum of last two digits
-2. Write a progarm to extract and add the two least singnification digits of an integer using the following user dedined function
+Write a progarm to extract and add the two least singnification digits of an integer using the following user dedined function